 Good quality jam without a ton of crap in it cost $8-$15 a jar.

 I sulked back into my kitchen, dejected, and remembered I had a ton of strawberries left from my CSA haul.

 INSPIRATION!
 10 minutes later, homemade strawberry chia jam.

-You guys, this recipe is so easy.
+This recipe is so easy, it's out of control.
 It won't last for months and months like traditional jam.
-It’s called “refrigerator jam”, and will last for about a week in the fridge, but honestly my batch won't make it a week, it is SOOOOOOOOO good!
+It is called “refrigerator jam”, and will last for about a week in the fridge, but honestly, my batch won't make it a week, it is SOOOOOOOOO good!

 I may or may not have eaten it with a spoon several times.
 I mean, I can't say for certain if that happened, I just mean it MIGHT have happened.
 Maybe.